emb-riscv/specs-markdown/interrupts-use-cases.md

 with the `interrupt` attribute, simply call the handlers in sequence, and each handler saves and restores all registers.

-For back-to-back interrupts, the registeres restores by the first interrupt have exactly the same values as those saved by the second interrupt, so the long list of register operations is practically useless, but the compiler does not know this, so the code is not efficient.
+For back-to-back interrupts, the registers restores by the first interrupt have exactly the same values as those saved by the second interrupt, so the long list of register operations is practically useless, but the compiler does not know this, so the code is not efficient.

-For the current RISC-V POSIX ABI, the behavious is:
+For the current RISC-V POSIX ABI, the behaviour is:

 - process the top priority interrupt
   - enter annotated handler